makuhs/DuboisChallenge/README.md

 Dubois style guide can be found here: https://github.com/ajstarks/dubois-data-portraits/blob/master/dubois-style.pdf
 _______________________________________________________________________________________________________

-I am challenging myself to produce all graphics entirely in R --  ❌ no post-processing allowed!! ❌
+I am challenging myself to produce all graphics entirely in R --  ❌ no post-processing ❌
 _______________________________________________________________________________________________________

 Week 1: Negro Population of Georgia by Counties, 1870, 1880 (plate 06)